paul-hammant/tbd/content/game-changers/index.md

 In comparison to the clunky Subversion, Git had "lightweight" branching.
 This made it easier to consider multiple branches as active (in parallel) and merged back later.
-Git's merge engine was very good too, more able than prior merge technologies, to silently process complexity.
+Git's merge engine was very good too.
+It was more able than prior merge technologies, to silently process complexity.

 A critical part of Git was local branching.
 A developer could make multiple local branches, and even map them to the same remote branch.
 Say one could be a feature, part complete, and another a surprise bug fix to go back first.
 Or the developer could be making alternate implementations of the same complicated thing, to decide later which to push back.
-Git doesn't need a centralized server repo, but enterprise teams are going to have one anyway.
+Git does not need a centralized server repo, but enterprise teams are going to have one anyway.

-Lastly Git came with a capability to rewrite history.
+Lastly, Git came with a capability to rewrite history.
 Although this was a general feature, it is where the history around your local HEAD is rewritten before you push it back to the shared repository, that is of interest.
 Say your Agile story was four tasks and there for four local commits, you can effectively squash those into one commit before you push it back to the shared repository.
-There's pros and cons to that, but having the choice is cool.
+There are pros and cons to that, but having the choice is cool.

-Generally Git made it much easier to consider multiple branches as a viable team setup.
+Generally, Git made it much easier to consider multiple branches as a viable team setup.

 ## Google's internal DevOps - 1998 onwards